ankane/ahoy_email/README.md

 AhoyEmail.stats("my-campaign")
 ```

-## HTML5 Parsing
+## HTML Parsing

-By default, this gem uses Nokogiri's HTML 4 parser to rewrite href attributes for the `utm_params` and `track_clicks` features.
-This can cause link tags to be prematurely closed if they were wrapping table elements, because doing so violates the HTML 4 spec.
+By default, this gem uses Nokogiri’s default HTML parser to rewrite `href` attributes for UTM tagging and click analytics.
+This can cause link tags to be prematurely closed if they wrap `table` elements, because doing so violates the HTML 4 spec.

-To use HTML5 parsing instead, set this in an initializer:
+To use HTML5 parsing, create `config/initializers/ahoy_email.rb` with:

 ```ruby
 AhoyEmail.html5 = true